crocs-muni/RSABias/README.md

 We collected, analyzed, and published the largest dataset of RSA keys with a known origin from 70 libraries (43 open-source libraries, 5 black-box libraries, 3 HSMs, 19 smartcards).
 We both expanded the datasets from previous work and generated new keys from additional libraries for the sake of this study.

-We are primarily interested in 2048-bit keys, what is the most commonly used key length for RSA.
+We are primarily interested in 2048-bit keys, which is the most commonly used key length for RSA.
 As in previous studies, we also generate shorter keys (512 and 1024 bits) to speed up the process, while verifying that the chosen biased features are not influenced by the key size.
 This makes the keys of different sizes interchangeable for the sake of our study.
 We assume that repeatedly running the key generation locally approximates the distributed behaviour of many instances of the same library.

 The dataset of more than 160 million RSA keys can be accessed from [Google Drive](https://drive.google.com/drive/folders/0B0PpUrsKytcyMllkUHJ0RkZkdzA?usp=sharing).

 ### GCD-factorable keys

-We utilized the training data to classify a [Rapid-7](https://opendata.rapid7.com/sonar.ssl/) dataset of RSA keys factorable by batch-GCD method.
-More on this dataset in [BatchGCD-primes-only](https://github.com/matusn/RSABias/tree/master/BatchGCD-primes-only).
-Using this dataset, we classified more than 80 thousand of weak RSA keys.
+We utilized the training data to classify a [Rapid-7](https://opendata.rapid7.com/sonar.ssl/) dataset of RSA keys factorable by a batch-GCD method.
+More on this dataset in [BatchGCD-primes-only](https://github.com/crocs-muni/RSABias/tree/master/datasets/BatchGCD-primes-only).
+Using this dataset, we classified more than 80 thousand weak RSA keys.

 ## Paper abstract

-The paper can be found at: [arxiv.com/linkToPaper](TBA).
+The paper can be found at [arxiv.com/linkToPaper](TBA).

 In 2016, Švenda et al. (USENIX 2016, The Million-key Question) reported that the implementation choices in cryptographic libraries allow for qualified guessing about the origin of public RSA keys.
 We extend the technique to two new scenarios when not only public but also private keys are available for the origin attribution -- analysis of a source of GCD-factorable keys in IPv4-wide TLS scans and forensic investigation of an unknown source.
 We learn several representatives of the bias from the private keys to train a model on more than 150 million keys collected from 70 cryptographic libraries, hardware security modules and cryptographic smartcards.
 Our model not only doubles the number of distinguishable groups of libraries (compared to public keys from Švenda et al.) but also improves more than twice in accuracy w.r.t. random guessing when a single key is classified.
 For a forensic scenario where at least 10 keys from the same source are available, the correct origin library is correctly identified with average accuracy of 89\% compared to 4\% accuracy of a random guess.
 The technique was also used to identify libraries producing GCD-factorable TLS keys, showing that only three groups are the probable suspects.

 ## Project status & Contributing

-This project is a result of a contiuous efforts of the [CRoCS](crocs.fi.muni.cz) laboratory that resulted into following publications:
+This project is a result of a continuous effort of the [CRoCS](https://www.crocs.fi.muni.cz) laboratory that resulted into the following publications:

 - [The Million-Key Question – Investigating the Origins of RSA Public Keys](https://crocs.fi.muni.cz/public/papers/usenix2016) - USENIX 2016, Best Paper Award,
 - [The Return of Coppersmith's Attack: Practical Factorization of Widely Used RSA Moduli](https://crocs.fi.muni.cz/public/papers/rsa_ccs17) - ACM CCS 2017,
 - [Measuring Popularity of Cryptographic Libraries in Internet-Wide Scans](https://crocs.fi.muni.cz/public/papers/acsac2017) - ACSAC 2017,
 - [Biased RSA private keys: Origin attribution of GCD-factorable keys](https://crocs.fi.muni.cz/public/papers/privrsa_esorics20) - ESORICS 2020.

-If you would like to contribute, feel free to [Adam Janovsky](https://github.com/adamjanovsky) or open an issue.
+If you would like to contribute, feel free to contact [Adam Janovsky](https://github.com/adamjanovsky) or open an issue.

 ## Authors